olgarithms/sphinx-tutorial/docs/9-versioning.md

 ```

 Now `sphinx-multiversion` will only generate documentation corresponding to branches and tags
 matching your regex expressions above.

+{: .tip }
-More nuanced settings can be found on the link above.
+More nuanced settings can be found on [`sphinx-multiversion` docs](https://holzhaus.github.io/sphinx-multiversion/master/configuration.html#).

 {: .hint }
 🙌 You have now reached the